Downing Street Director of Communications

 The Downing Street director of communications is the post of director of communications for the prime minister of the United Kingdom.
 The position is held by an appointed special adviser.

 In September 2022, as part of the incoming Truss ministry, the role was sub-divided into a political and non-political remit, with Adam Jones becoming the political director of communications and Simon McGee the director of government communications.

-The role sub-division was abolished during the Sunak ministry.
+The role sub-division was abolished during the Sunak ministry, however, following the resignation of Matthew Doyle, the Starmer ministry re-established the dual office.

 History

 The position of Downing Street Director of Communications was created in 2000.
 The first holder of the position was Alastair Campbell who had previously served as the Downing Street press secretary and as the prime minister's official spokesperson.
 The position initially held the power to issue orders to civil servants, but this authority was removed after Campbell's departure in 2003.

 The post was temporarily vacant from April to July 2017 following the resignation of the former director of communications, Katie Perrior.